Blackpool Body Piercing Clinic prohibited from trading

 The 46-year-old, who denies trading during the notice period, added: "I would never ever put my clients or myself at risk of HIV or hepatitis.

 "I am devastated.
 I can't believe they would put my clients in all this worry without any evidence, especially when some are as young as 14."

-A Public Health England spokesman said: "As part of the risk assessment for this issue, and following national guidelines, it is necessary for people to be tested as a precaution."'So professional'
+A Public Health England spokesman said: "As part of the risk assessment for this issue, and following national guidelines, it is necessary for people to be tested as a precaution."